- The Art On A Box Project functions as a one-time project with on-going maintenance.

 - It is designed to operate with a minimum of red tape and with minimum supervision by the Public Works Department.

 - Is designed to beautify the community and for project participants to commit and remove graffiti as soon as possible (within 48 hours) when box get tagged.

 - All participants agree to paint their designated/approved traffic control box.

-- Participants need to inform the Sr. Public Works Specialist when they no longer would like to continue in the project.
+- Participants need to inform the Public Works Supervisor when they no longer would like to continue in the project.

 - Participants need to follow the following guidelines when painting the traffic control box: